f-fuchs/ObsidianNotes/ComputerVision/Models/Backbones/ConvNeXt.md

 This setup allows a GRN layer to initially perform an identity function and gradually adapt during training.

+%%
+Why is X multiplied by its relative importance and not by the inverse of it?
+%%

 ## Resources

 - [GitHub - facebookresearch/ConvNeXt: Code release for ConvNeXt model](https://github.com/facebookresearch/ConvNeXt?tab=readme-ov-file)